 A GFCI outlet acts as a fast-acting circuit breaker developed to turn off electric power when there is a ground fault.
 GFCI outlets protect against electrocution by quickly cutting power when they detect electricity flowing along an unintended path.

-To identify GFCI outlets in your home, look for outlets with “Test” and “Reset” buttons between the two receptacles.
-These outlets are typically found in areas prone to moisture, such as kitchens, bathrooms and outdoor spaces.
+To determine if any of the outlets in your home are GFCI outlets, look for outlets with “Test” and “Reset” buttons between the two receptacles.
+These outlets are normally found in areas prone to moisture, including kitchens, bathrooms and outdoor spaces.

 Weather-resistant GFCI outlets have additional protections that enable them to safely operate in all weather.
 If you are considering installing a GFCI outlet outdoors, it’s encouraged that you install a weather-resistant outlet.
 The outlets also should be sheltered from the elements for additional safety.